ishandeep48/P2P_FileSharing/README.md

 - **End-to-End Encryption**: Files are transferred directly between peers
 - **No Server Storage**: Files never touch the server
 - **Secure WebRTC**: Encrypted peer-to-peer connections
-- **HTTPS**: Secure server communication

 ## 📊 Performance Metrics

-- **Transfer Speed**: Up to 2x faster than previous version
+- **Transfer Speed**: Up to 2x faster than previous version ( Not when connected to RELAY )
 - **Connection Time**: Reduced connection establishment time
 - **UI Responsiveness**: 60fps animations and smooth interactions
-- **Memory Usage**: Optimized for better performance
+- **Memory Usage**: Optimized for better performance on Chromium based browsers

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📄 License

-This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- Built with ❤️ for seamless file sharing
-- Special thanks to the WebRTC and Socket.IO communities
-- Inspired by modern UI/UX design principles
+*P2P_FileSharing  © 2025 by Ishan Deep is licensed under CC BY-NC-ND 4.0.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0/*